Terms and translations

 fr-FR: "Bienvenue"

 Terms live inside namespaces.
-The same name in two different namespaces refers to two unrelated keys.
+The same mark in two different namespaces refers to two unrelated keys.

 A term has

-• Hierarchical dotted keys. auth.signin.title reads better than signinTitle and groups related keys in the dashboard.
+• Hierarchical dotted keys. auth.signin.title reads better than signinTitle, groups related keys when sorted, and searches well.

 • Stable mark, mutable value.
-Never rename a mark to change its meaning – your app already references the old mark.
+Never rename a mark to change its meaning — your deployed code references the old mark.

 • Source string ≠ mark.
-Don't use the English text as the key.
-If you edit the copy, you don't want every reference in your code to break.
+Don't use the English copy as the key.
+When the copy changes, you don't want every code reference to break.

-A translation can be missing entirely (no row for that language) or explicitly empty (saved as an empty string).
-LangSync treats both as incomplete and offers to auto-translate them.
-Billing counts only non-empty translations – empty values cost nothing.
+A translation can be missing entirely (no value stored for that language) or explicitly empty (saved as an empty string).
+Both show up in the missing translations filters and both are candidates for auto-translate.
+Billing counts only non-empty stored translations — empty values cost nothing.

 Behaviour and edge cases

-• Renaming a mark updates the key immediately.
-Any deployed app using the old mark stops finding it.
+• Renaming a mark takes effect immediately.
+Any deployed app fetching by the old mark stops finding it — treat mark renames like API breaking changes.

 On this page